vivek0240/gplayforAndroid/Micro-Package.md

+* Android 11: we have released the Pico and Nano versions only @ the present.
+Other variants will be available as soon as we confirm that everything's working properly.

 This package is designed for users of legacy devices with small system partitions or those who prefer a minimalistic approach.
 In this package you will find the core Google system base, Google Android Shared Library, Google Play Store, **Google Exchange Services _(replaces stock/AOSP Exchange Services)_**, Face Detection for Media, Dialer Framework and the following Play Store applications: